Kennebec River: Shipbuilding

+For parts of the 17th century, the Kennebec was the western boundary of Cornwall County, Province of New York.

 Following the War of 1812 between the United States and Great Britain, the US enjoyed a lengthy period of expansion of international trade, which increased the demand for shipbuilding and stimulated the growth of maritime fleets.
 Many of those ships were built in Bath.
 In 1854, at the peak of this boom period, at least nineteen major firms were building ships in Bath.
 Changes in the industry since the mid-20th century have resulted in the decline in US shipbuilding, as jobs moved offshore.
 The sole remaining shipyard in Bath is the Bath Iron Works, owned by General Dynamics; this is one of the few yards still building warships for the United States Navy.
 The USCGC Kennebec was named after this river.

 Navigation

 With waterways the most accessible travel routes, the Kennebec River served as an early trade corridor to interior Maine from the Atlantic coast.
 Ocean ships could navigate upstream as far as Augusta.
 The cities of Bath, Gardiner, Hallowell and Augusta, and the towns of Woolwich, Richmond and Randolph, all developed along this transportation corridor.

 Upstream of Augusta, the timber industry used the river for log driving, to transport wooden logs and pulpwood from interior forests to sawmills and paper mills built along the river to use its water power.
 The city of Waterville and the towns of Winslow, Skowhegan, Norridgewock, Madison, Anson, and Bingham were all related to the lumber trade.
 The Maine Central Railroad and U.S. Route 201 were later constructed to make use of the flatlands along the river through these towns and cities.